-Figure 3-2 Distribution of harbour porpoise in the North Sea

-Harbour porpoise is the most common whale in the North Sea and the only marine mammal, which frequently occurs in the Maersk Oil area.
-The HARALD project area is, however, not of particular importance to harbour porpoise and only few individuals are observed.
-They are mostly found in the eastern, western and southern parts of the North Sea and generally found in low densities in the central part of the North Sea (Figure 3-2).
+Figure 3-2 Distribution of harbour porpoise in the North Sea Harbour porpoise is the most common whale in the North Sea, and the only marine mammal which frequently occurs in the project area.
+They are mostly found in the eastern, western and southern parts of the North Sea, and generally found in low densities in the central part of the North Sea (Figure 3-2).
 Seabirds.
 Seabirds spend most of their life at sea but breed on rocky coasts and cliffs.
 In the North Sea region, common seabirds include fulmars, gannets and auk species, kittiwakes and skuas.
 Protected areas.
 Protected areas include Natura 2000 sites, UNESCO world heritage sites and nationally designated areas.

-The Natura 2000 site that is the nearest to the project area is the Dogger Bank, at a distance of 62 km.
-A separate screening of activities that may have significant impact on the Natura 2000 area has been performed accordingly, see section 3.4.
-The distance to the Wadden Sea and other Natura 2000 sites is more than 100 km and the distance to the nature reserves along the west coast of Denmark is more than 200 km (Figure 3-3).
+The Natura 2000 site that is the nearest to the DAN project area is the Dogger Bank at a distance of around 26 km.
+A screening of activities that may have significant impact on the Natura 2000 area has been performed, see section 3.4.
+The distance to the Wadden Sea and other Nature 2000 site is more than 100 km, and the distance to the nature reserves along the west coast of Denmark is more than 200 km (Figure 3-3).